-Hosted gateways are operated by payment-processing companies like PayPal.
+Payment-processing companies like PayPal operate hosted gateways.
 The main benefit of using a hosted gateway to manage your transactions is that the hosting company is responsible for all compliance and security requirements to ensure safe checkout.

 The downside is that your customers will have to leave your website to place their orders.
 They’ll be redirected to the gateway host’s website, which means that you won’t have full control over their entire online shopping experience.

 A sense of disconnection can jolt a customer out of the shopping process prematurely.

 Consider this example: a potential customer spends time browsing the products on your website, which you’ve carefully designed to run smoothly and reflect your brand.
 When he’s ready to check out, he is suddenly and unexpectedly rerouted to the gateway host’s website to finish processing his payment.
 Suppose your customer thinks that the gateway site is slower, less secure, or even less visually appealing than your own familiar website.
 In that case, he might just reconsider his purchase and abandon his cart.

 Alternatively, integrated gateways can be built into your website so that your customers never have to leave your site during the payment process.

 WooCommerce is an example of an integrated payment gateway.
 Like many similar services, WooCommerce integrates neatly into most websites.
 However, you’ll be charged a processing fee for each transaction, making it a costly choice for businesses that handle many small transactions.

 Also, unlike their hosted counterparts, integrated gateways put the burden of data security on your business.
 They require some technical expertise to manage, so if you aren’t at least somewhat skilled at computer programming, you may need to hire a programmer to set up and maintain your payment gateway.